-01.02 To verify that the design bases, licensing bases, and performance capability of risk significant SSCs have not been degraded through modifications.
+01.02 To verify that the design bases, licensing bases, and performance capability of risk significant structures, systems, and components (SSCs) have not been degraded through modifications.

 01.03 To verify that modifications performed during increased risk-significant configurations do not place the plant in an unsafe condition.